jhkennedy/sliderule-docs/rtd/source/user_guide/H5Coro.md

----
-layout: single
-title: "H5Coro: The HDF5 Cloud-Optimized Read-Only Library"
+# H5Coro

-date: 2021-04-23 10:35:00 -0400
+2021-04-23
-author_profile: true
-toc: true
-toc_sticky: true
-permalink: /h5coro/
-category: user
----

 ## Executive Summary

+The HDF5 Cloud-Optimized Read-Only Library

 NASA’s migration of science data products and services to AWS has sparked a debate on the best way to access science data stored in the cloud.
 Given that a large portion of NASA’s science data is in the HDF5 format or one of its derivatives, a growing number of efforts are looking at ways to efficiently access H5 files residing in S3.
 This article describes one of those efforts and argues for the creation of a standardized subset of the HDF5 specification targeting cloud environments.